logo image

 RS Home

-Connel is a small village situated 92 miles northwest of Glasgow, 5 miles northeast of Oban on the main Glasgow to Oban A85 road.
+Connel is a small village 92 miles northwest of Glasgow, 5 miles northeast of Oban on the main Glasgow to Oban A85 road.

 The village is popular for its bridge across the mouth of Loch Etive with the Falls of Lora below the bridge.
 Each high tide, leads to sea water rushing in over a rock shelf, then hitting the loch water flowing out to sea, creating tidal rapids.
 These rapids attract top Canoeists, and Rescue Boats on training exercises.
 Rapids Canoe Images